Dear readers of ADxS.org, please forgive the disruption.

 • HSD-11β type 2 deactivates glucocorticoids

-• Arguably the most important regulator of access of endogenous glucocorticoids to their receptors (GR or MR)
+• Probably the most important regulator of the access of endogenous glucocorticoids to their receptors (GR or MR)

 • Essential function within the HPA axis